 Kerala Fish Curry or Malabar matthi curry is an Indian dish where fish like sardines are cooked in a Kerala Style curry served sometimes with vegetables like okra and onions then served with rice and/or naan, popular varieties add tamarind and coconut milk which adds more complexity to the dish.
-A popular dish in Kerala, Bangladesh and West Bengal where seafood is a staple.

 - 700 g fleshy white fish, cubed